ajarifi/hadron-roadmap/README.md

 The first step is to study the basic physics.

 ### Mathematical methods
+1. Mathematical Methods in The Physical Science (Boas)
-1. Mathematical Methods for Physicist (Arfken, Weber & Harris)
+2. Mathematical Methods for Physicist (Arfken, Weber & Harris)

 ### Classical Mechanics